 August 10, 2021, marks the two hundredth anniversary of Missouri’s entry as the 24th state to enter the United States.
-To honor the state's bicentennial, the My Missouri 2021 Photo Exhibit, a collection of photographs showcasing the geographic and cultural landscape of our state, is now on display at the Missouri River Regional Library through June 30, 2020.
+To honor the state's bicentennial, the My Missouri 2021 Photo Exhibit, a collection of photographs showcasing the geographic and cultural landscape of our state, is now touring the state of Missouri.

 We have highlighted the exhibition photographs selected from Jefferson City with fun facts and history.
-However, with only a year to go until our state’s two hundredth birthday, why not start celebrating now?
-We are giving away a JC Swag Bag to one lucky winner!
-To enter our giveaway, you must fill out a questionnaire located at the Missouri River Regional Library’s front desk with the factoids we have provided below each image.
-The winner will be announced on July 1, 2020.
+However, with less than a year to go until our state’s two hundredth birthday, why not start celebrating now?

 This image by Steve Jett captures the Missouri State Capitol under renovation.
 The exterior construction began in March 2018 and is expected to be complete by November or December of 2020.
 During the renovation, Ceres, the Roman goddess of agriculture was removed from atop her perch after weathering decades of bad weather and lightning strikes since her installment in 1924.
 After a year of restoration work in Chicago, Ceres was placed back on the Capitol dome on December 5, 2019.